Hammond Hires 'Diversity Focused' Recruitment Firm To Find Next Bank of England Governor -

 For the first time in the Bank of England’s 325 year history, the Chancellor has hired a recruitment firm to seek out the next Governor of the Bank of England to replace Mark Carney when his term ends in January 2020.
 Naturally you would expect Hammond to chose a firm that specialises in high level finance executives.
-Instead, he’s picked Sapphire Partners – an all-female partnered firm that specialises in promoting women and minority candidates…
+Instead, he’s picked Sapphire Partners – an all-female partnered firm advised by a certain Cherie Booth that specialises in promoting women and minority candidates…

 It seems strange that for the most senior job in the world’s most significant financial centre, the Chancellor has hired a firm not to seek out the most talented candidates of any gender or race based on knowledge and experience.
 Instead it seems he’s specifically looking to promote candidates based on their gender and race…